nypesap/nypesap.github.io/1909SPS08/general/role-assignment.md

-# Role assignment for FT apps
+# Role assignment for Fiori Apps' Usage applications

 Below you can find all roles that provided by Fiori Tracker team and their relations to apps.

 - ZFT_ALL
 - ZFT_BASIS
 - ZFT_FIORIDEV